featureform/featureform/docs/providers/spark.md

 # Spark

-Featureform supports generic Spark as an Offline Store.
+Featureform supports [Spark](https://spark.apache.org/) as an Offline Store.

 This means that Featureform can handle all flavors of Spark using S3, GCS, Azure Blob Store or HDFS as a backing store.